Setting Up HSA for Small Business Owners

 2. Decide how much to contribute

 As the employer, you get to choose how much to contribute to the employee HSA.
 This can be $0, or it can be any amount up to the contribution maximum.
 Contributions made towards an employee’s HSA are income tax-deductible.
-In addition, any contributions made by the employee via payroll are not subject to payroll tax.
+In addition, any contributions made by the employee via payroll deductions are not subject to payroll tax.

 3. Encourage your employees to open an HSA